joelws/python-gpt/README.md

 from python_gpt.chat import Chat

 chat = Chat("Can you please define what an AI Large Language Model is?")
-# response will print either in terminal if using pythong there, script, or jupyter notebook
+# response will print either in terminal if using python there, script stdout, or jupyter notebook

 # to continue the conversation
 chat.ask("Further questions")